nodejs/nodejs.dev/CONTRIBUTING.md

   > build, chore, ci, docs, feat, fix, perf, refactor, revert, style, test

-- Commit messages must start with a capital letter
+- Commit messages **must** start with a capital letter
-- Commit messages must not end with a period `.`
+- Commit messages **must not** end with a period `.`

 ## Collaboration Policy

 - All changes must come in a PR
 - All changes must be reviewed by a member of @nodejs/nodejs.dev,
   @nodejs/website, or @nodejs/website-redesign
-- Pull Requests must be open for at least 24 hours unless included in the special exemptions section below
+- Pull Requests must be open for at least 48 hours unless included in the special exemptions section below

 ### Special Exemptions